-3.5.1 Regarding the former CPA
+3.5.1 Regarding the Former CPA

-Replacement Date Februar February 26, 2019
+Replacement Date Februar February 23, 2021

-Replacement reasons and explanations Due to internal orga nizati onal changes in KP PMG.
+Replacement reasons and explanations Due to Due to internal organizational changes in KPMG.

-Describe whether the Status Pa arties CPA The Company
+Describe whether the Status Parties СРА The Company

-Company terminated or the CPA did not accept appoint N/A
+Company terminated or the CPA did not accept the appoint N/A

-the appointment - No longer accepted (continued) appointment
+appointment No longer accepted (continued) appointment IV/A

 Other issues (except for unqualified issues) in the audit reports within the last two years None

-- A Accour ting principles or pra actices
+- Accou nting principles or prac tices

-- I Disclos ure of Financial State ements
+1 Disclo sure of Financial Stater ments

-Differences with the Yes - A udit s cope or steps
+Differences with the Yes - Audit scope or steps

-company - 0 Others
+Company - Others

-None $\checkmark$
+None ✓

-Remark ks: None
+Remark s: None

 Other Revealed Matters None

-3.5.2 Regarding the successor CPA
+3.5.2 Regarding the Successor CPA

-Name of accounting firm KPMG
+Name of Accounting Firm KPMG

+Ivanic of Accounting Firm

-Name of CPA Mei-Yu Tseng and Wan-Yuan Yu
+Name of CPA Mei-Yu Tseng and Chien-Hui Lu

-Date of appointment February 26, 2019
+Date of appointment February 23, 2021

-Consultation results and opinions on accounting treatments or principles with respect to specified transactions and the company's financial reports that the CPA might issue prior to the engagement.
+Consultation results and opinions on accounting treatments or principles with respect to specified transactions and the Company's financial reports that the CPA might issue prior to the engagement.
 None

 Succeeding CPA's written opinion of disagreement toward the former CPA None

-3.5.3 Response by mail from the former CPA regarding items in Article 10-6-1 and 10-6-2-3: None.

-3.6 Any of the Company's Chairman, President, or Managers in Charge of Finance or Accounting Held a Position in the CPA's Firm or Its Affiliates in 2019: None.
+- 3.5.3 Response by Mail from the Former CPA Regarding Items in Article 10-6-1 and 10-6-2-3: None. - 3.6 Any of the Company's Chairman, President, or Managers in Charge of Finance or Accounting Held a Position in the CPA's Firm or Its Affiliates in 2020: None.

-3.7 Changes in Shareholding and Shares Pledged by Directors, Supervisors, Managers and Shareholders with 10% Shareholdings or More in 2019 and as of the Date of this Annual Report
+3.7 Changes in Shareholding and Shares Pledged by Directors, Supervisors, Managers and Shareholders with 10% Shareholdings or More in 2020 and as of the Date of this Annual Report

-3.7.1 Changes in Shareholding of Directors, Supervisors, Managers and l Major Sha reholders TT '/ 01
+3.7.1 Changes in Shareholding of Directors, Supervisors, Managers and Major Shareholders